How To Delete Twitter: Here’s How To Ditch The Blue Bird (2022 Instructions)

 Tired of social media?
 You’re not alone.
 While most social media platforms are not exactly at risk of an imminent collapse, at the same time it’s fair to say there’s something of a social media exodus going on at the moment.

-Facebook, for example, has increasingly been criticised for becoming less and less intuitive and user-friendly, exercising apparent change for the sake of change in the interface, and generally becoming less about connecting with you friends and more about advertisements, promotional material, and data farming.
+Facebook, for example, has increasingly been criticized for becoming less and less intuitive and user-friendly, exercising apparent change for the sake of change in the interface, and generally becoming less about connecting with your friends and more about advertisements, promotional material, and data farming.

-Most recently this has spilled over into a signficant and high-profile controversy over data privacy which has seen Mark Zuckerberg sitting in front of a public inquiry.
+A few years back this spilled over into a significant and high-profile controversy over data privacy which saw Mark Zuckerberg sitting in front of a public inquiry.

 Then you have the increasing coverage and awareness of smartphone addiction, which includes social media addiction, and the general body of evidence that continues to emerge suggesting using social media and phones all the time messes with our brains and is making us less happy and more disconnected.